 Get accessto a bike

-Transport for Greater Manchester, working in partnership with Manchester City Council, Salford City Council and Trafford Council, is launching Greater Manchester's first publicly operated, self-service, 24/7 cycle hire scheme in November 2021.
+Transport for Greater Manchester, working in partnership with Manchester City Council, Salford City Council and Trafford Council, has launch Greater Manchester's first publicly operated, self-service, 24/7 cycle hire scheme.

-The scheme, which will roll out in stages, will see 1,500 Bee Network Bikes - including e-bikes, available to the public by summer 2022, with a public trial of 250 cycles launching on Oxford Road in November 2021.
+The scheme, which will roll out in stages, will see 1,500 bikes - including e-bikes, available to the public by summer 2022.

 The scheme will be managed and funded by TfGM, on behalf of Greater Manchester Combined Authority, and operated on a day-to-day basis by Beryl, the experienced bike-share company which already works with other cities and regions including London, Watford, Bournemouth, Norwich and Hereford.